Gigaspaces/xap-docs/site/content/xap/12.2/admin/memory-management-facilities.markdown

 # Cache Eviction Policies

-The space supports two cache eviction policies: [LRU-Cache Policy](./lru-cache-policy.html) (code 0) and [ALL IN CACHE-Cache Policy](./all-in-cache-cache-policy.html) (code 1) defined via the the `space-config.engine.cache_policy` property.
+The space supports two cache eviction policies: [LRU Cache Policy](./lru-cache-policy.html) (code 0) and [ALL IN CACHE Policy](./all-in-cache-cache-policy.html) (code 1) defined via the the `space-config.engine.cache_policy` property.
 See below example how you can configure it:

 ```xml